Health screenings for men ages 18 to 39

 TESTICULAR EXAM

-• The US Preventive Services Task Force recommends against performing testicular self-exam.
+• The USPSTF recommends against performing testicular screening.
 Doing testicular exams has been shown to have little to no benefit.

-• Your provider may check your skin for signs of skin cancer, especially if you're at high risk, such as if you have had skin cancer before.
+Your provider may check your skin for signs of skin cancer, especially if you're at high risk.
+You may be at high risk if you:

 OTHER SCREENING